Informing Through Evidence, Transforming Through Engagement.

 CHEP+ (C-CHANGE Education Program)

-CHEP+ is a non-profit organization founded in 2018 representing the continuing education and professional development arm of the Canadian Cardiovascular Harmonized National Guidelines Endeavour (C-CHANGE).
+CHEP+ is a non-profit organization founded in 2018 representing the continuing education and professional development arm disseminating the Canadian Cardiovascular Harmonized National Guidelines Endeavour (C-CHANGE).

 Our mission is to improve health care quality and patient safety by supporting clinicians with enhanced professional development and health education.